google-research/android_world/README.md

   --agent_name=t3a_gpt4 \
   --perform_emulator_setup \
   --tasks=ContactsAddContact,ClockStopWatchRunning \  # Optional: Just run on a subset.
-  -v=-2 \
 ```

 The first time you run this script, you must install the necessary apps and set permissions by specifying `--perform_emulator_setup`.
 This is a one-time setup.
+It may take several minutes depending on the connection speed.

 Above we specify the optional `--tasks` flag to run on a subset of tasks.
 Leave it empty to run on the entire AndroidWorld suite.

 The `n_task_combinations` argument specifies how many parameter permutations to use for each task.
 For example, for an SMS task, it would correspond to different phone number/message combinations for each run.

 If a run fails part-way through, you can resume it by re-running the script with the `--checkpoint_dir` flag pointing to the output directory from the original run.

-You can control verbosity with `-v`.
-The -2 verbosity level is equivalent to `DEBUG`.

 ## Running MiniWoB++ tasks